-Martha Argerich was born in Buenos Aires (Argentina).
-She began her first piano lessons at the age of five with Vincenzo Scaramuzza.
-Considered a child prodigy, she soon performs in public.
-In 1955, she moved to Europe and continued her studies in London, Vienna and in Switzerland with Seidlhofer, Gulda, Magaloff, Mrs Lipatti et Stefan Askenase.
-In 1957, she won the Bolzano and Geneva Piano Competitions, and in 1965 the Warsaw International Chopin Competition.
-Since then, she has been one of the most prominent pianists in the world both in popularity and ability.
+Martha Argerich was born in Buenos Aires, Argentina, and began piano lessons at the age of five with Vincenzo Scaramuzza.
+Considered a child prodigy, she soon started performing in public.
+In 1955, she moved to Europe and continued her studies in London, Vienna and Switzerland with Bruno Seidlhofer, Friedrich Gulda, Nikita Magaloff, Madeleine Lipatti and Stefan Askenase.
+In 1957, she won the Bolzano and Geneva Piano Competitions; then, in 1965, she won the Warsaw International Chopin Competition.
+Since then, she has been one of the most prominent pianists in the world, in terms of both popularity and ability.

-Martha Argerich has been rated highly for her performance of the virtuoso piano literature of the XIX and XX centuries.
-Her large repertoire includes Bach and Bartok, Beethoven and Messiaen, as well as Chopin, Schumann, Liszt, Debussy, Ravel, Franck, Prokofiev, Stravinski, Shostakovitch, Tchaikovski.
+Martha Argerich is rated highly for her performances of the virtuoso piano literature of the 19th and 20th centuries.
+Her large repertoire includes works by Bach, Bartók, Beethoven and Messiaen, as well as Chopin, Schumann, Liszt, Debussy, Ravel, Franck, Prokofiev, Stravinsky,Shostakovich and Tchaikovsky.

-Though she is permanently invited by the most prestigious orchestras, conductors and music festivals in Europe, Japan and America, chamber music takes a significant part of her musical life.
-She regularly plays and records with pianists Nelson Freire and Alexandre Rabinovitch, cellist Mischa Maisky and violonist Gidon Kremer: "This harmony within a group of people gives me a strong and peaceful feeling".
+Though Argerich is continuously engaged by the most prestigious orchestras, conductors and music festivals in Europe, Japan and America, chamber music makes up a significant part of her musical life.
+She regularly plays and records with pianists Nelson Freire and Alexandre Rabinovitch, cellist Mischa Maisky and violinist Gidon Kremer, saying, ‘This harmony within a group of people gives me a strong and peaceful feeling.’

-Since 1998 she is the Artistic Director of the Beppu Festival in Japan; in 1999 she creates the International Piano Competition and Festival Martha Argerich in Buenos Aires, and in June 2002 the Progetto Martha Argerich in Lugano.
+Since 1998, she has been the Artistic Director of the Beppu Music Festival in Japan.
+In 1999, she created the International Piano Competition and Festival Martha Argerich in Buenos Aires; then, in June 2002, she created the Progetto Martha Argerich in Lugano.